MovieBloc (MBL) Price Tops $0.0028 on Exchanges

-MovieBloc (MBL) traded 1.9% higher against the dollar during the 1-day period ending at 7:00 AM ET on October 6th.
-One MovieBloc token can currently be bought for approximately $0.0028 or 0.00000004 BTC on popular exchanges.
-MovieBloc has a total market cap of $49.55 million and $3.83 million worth of MovieBloc was traded on exchanges in the last 24 hours.
-In the last seven days, MovieBloc has traded 6.6% lower against the dollar.
+MovieBloc (MBL) traded 0.8% higher against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on October 7th.
+In the last seven days, MovieBloc has traded 2.8% lower against the U.S. dollar.
+MovieBloc has a market cap of $50.25 million and approximately $6.31 million worth of MovieBloc was traded on exchanges in the last 24 hours.
+One MovieBloc token can currently be purchased for about $0.0028 or 0.00000004 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.